AUTOMOTIVE TECHNOLOGY - Powertrain Technician I - Major #8058A

 4 units

-Engine design and operation including diagnosis, failure analysis, and service practices.
+Students will be introduced to engine design and operation including diagnosis, failure analysis, and service practices.
 Designed to accompany work experience in the trade.
 (A, CSU)

 or